bombasticSlacks/Aspirant/Game/Injury.md

 | Critical Injury | Yes              | Yes            | Guaranteed In Head, Chance In Body [Composure](Composure) skill test |
 | Lethal Injury   | Death            | Yes            | Always                                       |

 Humans don’t have hit points.
 A character's armour takes the role of their safety net to injury, once it is gone when attacked and harmed you suffer injuries.
-Whenever something is injured the injury can be of the magnitude of: None (N), Mimal Injury (M), Severe Injury (S), Critical Injury (C), Lethal Injury (L).
+Whenever something is injured, the injury can be of the magnitude of: None (N), Minimal Injury (M), Severe Injury (S), Critical Injury (C), Lethal Injury (L).

 ### Minimal Injury
 An attack that causes a minimal injury causing bleeding, bruising or burns.
 After taking a minimal injury you will usually need to make a strength test to not immediately fall over, collapse, drop what you were holding etc.

 ### Severe Injury
 Severe injuries need medical attention quickly.
 Can involve broken bones, and severe lacerations.
-After taking a severe injury there is only so long you can fight before you pass out.
+After taking a severe injury, there is only so long you can fight before you pass out.
 After taking a severe injury you will usually need to make a strength test to not immediately fall over, collapse, drop what you were holding etc. Also consider yourself Wounded.

 ### Critical Injury
 Critical injuries pose an immediate threat to your life.
-You are left severely bleeding, unconscious, burning, etc. as well you will have completely lost use of the damaged limb which will need to be replaced and you will suffer the negative effect of the injury (no strength test to resist).
+You are left severely bleeding, unconscious, burning, etc. as well you will have completely lost use of the damaged limb which will need to be replaced, and you will suffer the negative effect of the injury (no strength test to resist).
 If you take a critical injury to the chest you must make a resolve test or die.
 A critical injury to the head immediately kills you.
 Consider yourself Wounded your resolve test starts at -1.

 ### Lethal Injury
 A lethal injury always means death to a normal sized creature and represents a complete failure or their necessary systems for survival.
 Usually weapons that cause immediate death are known for their large amounts of collateral damage.

 ### Immediate Effects
 Immediate effects are what happens to you immediately as you are harmed by an enemy.
-All injury types inflict one of these but you will sometimes get to roll to ignore the effect.
+All injury types inflict one of these, but you will sometimes get to roll to ignore the effect.
 The usual immediate effects to each limb are as follows:

 | Body Part | Effect                                                           |
 | --------- | ---------------------------------------------------------------- |